serlo/frontend/README.md

 ## Repository

-Here are some useful places to get started:
+Here are some useful places:

 - `/src/pages`: File-system routing root directory.
 Add new routes by creating files in this folder.